Some of these foods may be nutritious at other times of the day, but can weigh on your stomach and ruin your gym session if you eat them pre-workout.

 12 of 20All photos

 Don't be fooled.
-Many protein bars on the market are no better for you than a candy bar!
+Many protein bars on the market are one of those secretly unhealthy foods that are no better for you than a candy bar!
 If your bar has more than 200 calories and too little protein, it could be weighing down your workout, says Rania Batayneh, a certified nutritionist and eating strategist.

 "If your bar has less than 10g of protein, it could cause a drop in your blood sugar, leading you to feel more tired during your workout.
 To stay energized, look for a bar (that's under 200 cals) with a protein to sugar ratio of 1:1."